 2. How Long Does That First SSDI Payment Take to Arrive?

 Six months from your SSDI application date is likely the soonest you’ll get your first Nebraska disability payment.
 Federal law requires a mandatory five-month waiting period before the SSDI program can make any Nebraska disability payments.
 However, if your condition started before you filed your application, that time counts toward your mandatory wait!
 Unfortunately, most people wait more than a year, at minimum, for their first Nebraska disability payment.
-Having a lawyer file your claim doubles your approval chances the first time you apply.
+Having a lawyer file your claim nearly triples your approval chances.
 Plus, an attorney cannot charge you anything for help until after you’re approved for Nebraska disability benefits.
-As of June 2019, SSDI applications for Nebraska disability benefits take 444 days to process, on average.
+As of October 2021, SSDI applications for Nebraska disability benefits take 300 days to process, on average.

 3. How Much SSDI Money Can Nebraska Disability Claimants Expect Each Month?

-Starting January 1, 2020, the maximum Nebraska disability payment the SSDI program can pay anyone is $3,011/month.
+Starting January 1, 2022, the maximum Nebraska disability payment the SSDI program can pay anyone is $3,345/month.
 To qualify for that amount, you’ll need to earn a six-figure salary for at least 10 years before becoming disabled.
-Nationwide, disabled workers currently get an average $1,258 monthly SSDI payment.
+Nationwide, disabled workers currently get an average $1,358 monthly SSDI payment.
 Once approved, SSDI may also provide an annual cost-of-living-adjustment (COLA) increase announced each October.

 4. Are the SSDI Program’s Nebraska Disability Payments Permanent?